r3noble/ClubHub/Sprint4.md

 ### Back End
 - added club database
 - added functions to
+  -  get user by name and email functional
   -  add clubs
+  -  view clubs
-  -  view clubs/ create club profiles
+  -  get club profiles
   -  add club to user

 ### Front End
-- created club search page with redirects to club profiles
+- created club search page
+  - with redirects to club profiles
 - created club profiles
+  - with redirects to club executive member pages
-- added functionality, redirects, permanence to login
+- added functionality, redirects, permanence to login/logout
 - integrated user profile with backend
   - added functionality, redirects to user profile
-- fixed calendar to display events with permanence
+- fixed calendar to display events with permanence -added future ability to integrate events to be handled with our api

 ## Tests